Michael Sametz

-Michael Sametz (born on May 21, 1996) is a Canadian road racing para cyclist who competes in the C3 classification.
+Michael Sametz (born May 21, 1996) is a Canadian road racing para cyclist who competes in the C3 classification.
 He won a bronze medal for Team Canada at the 2016 Summer Paralympics – Men's road time trial C3.

 Early life

 Sametz was born on May 21, 1996, in Calgary, Alberta, to mother Ronda.
 After suffering a stroke in the womb, he was born with right hemiplegic cerebral palsy.
 While attending Springbank Community High School, Sametz participated in Alberta Schools' Athletic Association sponsored cross country, golf, and badminton.
 He began cycling at age 12 when he was looking to try a new sport and turned to competitive road and track cycling in 2014.
 After graduating from high school, Sametz attended the University of Calgary as a business student with the intention of majoring in accounting.